prskid1000/Generic-NN/README.md

 # Generic-Neural-Network
-A NN Library with Recursive Backpropogation Algorithm
+A NN Model with Recursive Backpropogation